-The Heating, Ventilation, Air Conditioning, and Refrigeration program is approximately 40 weeks in length (certificate) or 64 weeks in length (degree) and prepares students to work in the heating and cooling industry.
+The Heating, Ventilation, Air Conditioning, and Refrigeration prepares students to work in the heating and cooling industry.
 Training focuses on theories of heating, refrigeration, and air conditioning.
 Students study the operation, maintenance, and repair of residential and commercial equipment.
-The program culminates in a Certificate of Achievement or an Associate of Science degree (online) in Heating, Ventilation, Air Conditioning, and Refrigeration.
+The program culminates in a Certificate of Achievement in Heating, Ventilation, Air Conditioning, and Refrigeration.
+Upon completion of the Heating, Ventilation, Air Conditioning, and Refrigeration certificate, graduates can enroll in the Trade Studies program to earn an Associate of Science degree online.
+Please see the Trade Studies section of the catalog for additional details.